zhujunqing1996/ysi_batch_prediction/README.md

 Output: another excel sheet with measured and predicted YSI;

 Pros: only need one identifier, fast (100 compounds/mins), filter out outliers;
-Cons: SMILES of trans-/cis- aren’t compatible with API; bizarre names and CAS cannot transfer to SMILES.
+Cons: bizarre names and CAS cannot transfer to SMILES.